 Sep 2019 – Most people think of boilers for heating water used in a plant.
-But if you need chilling all year round you can also make hot water.
+But if you need chilling all year round you can also use the chiller to make hot water.

 If you’re running water cooled chillers for air conditioning, you can use the condenser water to make hot water.
 Using dedicated heat reclaim chillers is an efficient way to make hot water to heat your building.
 If you need hot water to be used in the food process, think of heat reclaim chillers.